 Fascinating old harbours

 The Cornish coast is scattered with historic harbours, all with different characters.
 There’s the important fishing port of Newlyn in the west, and picture-perfect Cadgwith Cove on The Lizard.
 St Ives is one of the county’s most famous harbour towns, with the bonus of several world-class beaches, and the same description applies to Padstow.
-Fowey is sophisticated, Charleston elegant, and Mousehole endearing.
+Fowey is sophisticated, Charlestown elegant, and Mousehole endearing.

 If you have time to hang out in just one harbour town, we’d recommend our lovely local one, Mevagissey.